Dimkela01/buggy-python-agent/README.md

 License
 Add the appropriate license information here (e.g., MIT, Apache 2.0).
 If you borrowed code from other projects, ensure their licenses are compatible and acknowledged.

-Natural next step: create `README.md` in the repo root, paste this content, and adjust the license section to match your project.